7 Ways to Keep Your Sex Life Alive After Menopause

 Physical symptoms ... down there

 Despite what the average teenager might think, 51 is actually not that old — there’s plenty of life left that could include plenty of sex, if that’s something you’re interested in.
-But sex might look a little different after experiencing menopause.
+But sex might look a little different after experiencing menopause, especially since estrogen deficiency can change things in your genital area.

-- Less elasticity in their vagina (the walls aren’t as stretchy)
+• Less elasticity in the vagina (the walls aren’t as stretchy)

-- Less blood flow to their genital area (less feeling)
+• Less blood flow to the genital area (less feeling)

 All of these symptoms can cause sex to feel uncomfortable or even painful.
 Some women might even experience a condition known as vaginal atrophy.